Free

 Sustainability Panel: Shadows and Light

-Join Imtiaz Dharker and other writers as they explore this era of shadows and light - of grief and hope - can a poem show us how to hold difficult and conflicting emotions?
+We joined Imtiaz Dharker and other writers to explore this era of shadows and light - of grief and hope - and discussed whether a poem can teach us how to hold difficult and conflicting emotions.

 About the poet